logaan/squid-mvc/readme.md

 # Squid • [TodoMVC](http://todomvc.com)

 This is an implementation of TodoMVC using ClojureScript and the Squid framework.

 Squid follows a MVC structure.
 Models and views are purely functional code.
-Views are memoised and will only re-render when called with data that has not been rendered in the past.
-Only the controller deals with javascript events, state mutations, ajax calls, etc. Your application's state is stored in a in memory database.
+Views are memoised and will only re-render when called with new data.
+Controllers deal with javascript events, state mutations, ajax calls, etc.
+Application state is stored in an in memory database.
 User interactions trigger functions that write directly to the database.

 Check out the [live demo](https://logaan.github.io/squid-mvc/).